• During Stress Awareness Month, it is important to be aware of the effects of stress.

-Do you wish there was a little less stress in your life.
-April is stress awareness month, and let’s be honest.
+Do you wish there was a little less stress in your life?
+April is stress awareness month!
+Let’s be honest, we could all use some help when it comes to stress management.

-We could all use some help when it comes to stress management, whether it’s positive stress like planning, a wedding or negative stress, such as getting laid off, everyone has felt the effects of stress.
+Whether it’s positive stress like planning a wedding or negative stress, such as getting laid off, everyone has felt the effects of stress.

-Here’s some basic ideas that you can put into practice when you’re feeling stressed, take care of yourself, eat healthy and exercise regularly.
+Here are some basic ideas that you can put into practice when you’re feeling stressed in addition to the basics – take care of yourself, eat healthy and exercise regularly.

 Get plenty of sleep.